Andrettin/Wyrmsun/readme.txt

 - Added Atlantic Ocean water province to the Earth world map.
 - Certain provinces are now always generated adjacent to water in the random world map.

+* Heroes
+- Added Durin (dwarf).
+- Clicking on heroes no longer gives the "You have [...]" in the statusline.

 * Maps
 - Dwarven Militia are now possible to be generated in dungeons.
 - Added Belfort map.
 - Added Prague map.
 - Added Salzburg map.
+- Added Fjalar's and Galar's Hall map.

 * Miscellaneous
 - Three new unit settings have been added to the Single Player Game Setup: Basic Squad (four infantry units), Improved Squad (three infantry units and two ranged units) and Advanced Squad (five infantry units, three ranged units and one siege weapon).